 The exams for the Certified Professional Soil Scientist certification and state Soil Scientist licensing programs are developed and maintained by the Council of Soil Science Examiners (CSSE).
 The certification program, in its entirety, is overseen by the Soils Certifying Board of the Soil Science Society of America.

-To achieve certification as a Certified Professional Soil Scientist (CPSS), you are required to pass both the Fundamentals of Soil Science and the Professional Practice exams.
+To achieve certification as a Certified Professional Soil Scientist (CPSS), you are required to pass the Fundamentals of Soil Science exam.
 Exams are offered twice per year in a range of locations across the United States and Canada.
-In addition, some states use these exams for licensing and there may be different deadlines in these states (learn more at Licensing Information).
+There may be different deadlines in these states (learn more at Licensing Information).

 You must pass the Fundamentals of Soil Science Exam before you can take the Professional Practice Exam.
 You may only take one exam per exam date.